![]() |

 the Koran?
 Yes, Newsweek bears complete responsibility for any errors it has made; and, depending on what we now find, should

 not be let off the hook.
 But the outrage from the White House is beyond belief.
+Yep, the media is

 the problem, or that’s what we are being told.
+"Our military authorities

 are investigating these allegations fully.
 If they are proven true, we will take appropriate action." - secretary of state